 Todd C. Hayes is a member of Harper | Hayes PLLC.
 He represents contractors, developers, and other business owners in insurance coverage disputes, construction defect litigation, and appeals.
 He frequently lectures on insurance coverage, and helped author the insurance section of the WSBA Construction Law Deskbook.

-Arnold R. Hedeen is a member of Hedeen & Caditz PLLC, where his practice focuses on construction and government contract law.
-He has more than 30 years of experience representing public and private owners, prime contractors, subcontractors, and material suppliers, as well as construction industry trade associations.
+Arnold R. Hedeen is Of Counsel in the firm of Schlemlein Fick & Franklin PLLC, where his practice focuses on construction and government contract law and general civil litigation.
+He has more than 30 years of experience representing clients on all aspects of the procurement, construction and dispute resolution process.

 Heather L. Heindel, PE, is of counsel with Perkins Coie LLP.
 She has over 15 years’ experience as a construction attorney and engineer assisting in the successful completion of construction projects from conception through closeout.
 She prepares and negotiates complex construction, operations and maintenance contracts.